MoralisWeb3/docs/docs/01-web3-data-api/self-hosting-moralis-server/local-environment-setup.md

 :::

 :::note more info
-Moralis Server is an extension of [Parse Server](https://github.com/parse-community/parse-server).
+Moralis Server is an extension of the [Parse Server](https://github.com/parse-community/parse-server).
 :::

 ## Prerequisites